williamholland/vmdebootstrap/doc/live.rst

 #. vmdebootstrap uses a single config file per image type and each
    config file can have a single customisation script.
-The config file specifies the architecture of the image and the binformat handler for that architecture, so the customisation hook script can be architecture-specific.
+The config file specifies the architecture of the image and the binformat handler for that architecture (if used), so the customisation hook script can be architecture-specific.

 #.
 Customisation hook scripts are shell scripts which will be passed
    a single parameter - the directory which represents the root